BenJamesAndo/Linux-eMClient/README.md

 | **WINE 11.3** | ❌ | ❌ | Neither license nor notification text displays |
 | **CrossOver** | ❌ | ❌ | Neither license nor notification text displays |

 Authenticating new emails within eM Client hasn't been tested much but so far adding Microsoft Work accounts doesn't work with UMU Proton but does with GE-Proton.
+Once added you can use whatever Runner you'd like.

 ## Screenshot